-1. For estates and trusts not required to file a federal estate tax return, an item is deductible for both Iowa inheritance tax and Iowa income tax purposes.

-2. Estates and trusts required to file a federal estate tax return can always claim the item as a deduction on the Iowa inheritance tax return.
-In addition, the same item or portion of the item is a deduction for Iowa income tax purposes if the item or portion of the item is not claimed as a deduction on the federal estate tax return.
-If it is claimed as a deduction on the federal estate tax return, it is not deductible for income tax purposes.
+- 1. Estates and trusts not required to file a federal estate tax return can claim the item as a deduction on both the Iowa inheritance tax return and the Iowa fiduciary income tax return. - 2.
+Estates and trusts required to file a federal estate tax return can claim the item as a deduction on the Iowa inheritance tax return.
+In addition, the same item or portion of the item is a deduction on the Iowa fiduciary income tax return if the item or portion of the item is not claimed as a deduction on the federal estate tax return.
+If it is claimed as a deduction on the federal estate tax return, it is not deductible on the Iowa fiduciary income tax return. - 3.
+For tax years ending on or after July 1, 2015, estates or trusts required to file a federal estate tax return can claim administrative expenses as a deduction on the Iowa fiduciary income tax return, regardless of whether the item or a portion of the item was claimed on the federal estate tax return.

-This rule applies both to estates and trusts with a situs within and without Iowa.
+This paragraph applies both to estates and trusts with a situs within and without Iowa.